virgo-project/virgo/README.md

 as the prophet James Cameron had forewarned us about,

 We must each use our voices,
-that we have always had but never had the opoertunity to use, and sing out loud with a thunder, that pearces through the fabric of this constructed hallucination, and change the tune of our reality, for the progression of this song called humanity.
+that we have always had but never had the opportunity to use, and sing out loud with a thunder that pearces through the fabric of this constructed hallucination, and change the tune of our reality, for the progression of this song called humanity.